zeromod/ksonbin/README.md

 > More samples at [KsonbinSample.kt](https://github.com/zeromod/ksonbin/blob/master/sample/src/main/kotlin/KsonbinSample.kt)

 ### Android Usage

+Due an issue in `kotlinx.serialization`, we need some modifications here.
+Hopefully will be fixed soon by [commit](https://github.com/Kotlin/kotlinx.serialization/commit/62c6a7c43fbd4dc693d519dfa24d90bb95140ad1)

 For adding this library to android, add the below line in build.gradle (app- level) `android` block